spencermwoo/Cracking/KeePass/test/README.md

 And called it test.kdbx.

 ### Setup Crack
-We now have our vault but still need (1) to convert it into a crackable hash and (2) have a password list.
+We now have our vault but still need to

+1. convert it into a crackable hash and
+2. create a password list.

 * Hash

-We grabbed [HarmJ0y's keepass2john.py](https://github.com/spencermwoo/Cracking/blob/master/KeePass/test/keepass2john.py) (python2) and used it to generate a crackable hash from our test.kdbx vault, saving the hash as test.hash.
+We grabbed [HarmJ0y's keepass2john.py](https://github.com/spencermwoo/Cracking/blob/master/KeePass/test/keepass2john.py) and used it to generate a crackable hash from our test.kdbx vault, saving the hash as test.hash.

 ```$ py keepass2john.py test.kdbx```